 What scholarships are available in the Netherlands?

-There are an array of scholarships that, if you’re successful can alleviate some of the financial stressors.
+There is an array of scholarships which, if you’re successful, can alleviate some of the financial stress.
 The scholarships on offer to new students can depend on a variety of factors, including nationality and if the teachings are invaluable.
 For example, a scholarship for a research degree in agriculture accepts applicants from many different countries because circular agriculture is a practice that the university would like to see develop and grow.

 Do you have a student loan in the Netherlands?
 Or do you have any tips for newbies studying in the Netherlands?
 Drop it in the comments!